js-lib-com/wood/doc/src/inheritance.md

     </div>
 ```

-See {@link js.wood.LayoutParameters} for parameters list syntax and {@link js.wood.SourceReader} for parameters injection.

-## Template Sample
+### Case Study

-There are three user dialogs for user creation and edit and password change.
+Lets consider three user dialogs for user creation and edit and password change.
 All have basically the same look but differ by form fields, dialog caption and submit button label.

 ![](dialogs.svg)

 Is obvious we will have a template and three content components.
 Template `res/compo/form-dialog` has an editable form element.
 Content components, `res/user/create-dialog`, `res/user/edit-dialog` and `res/user/password-dialog` implements specific form fields.
-Content components use `wood:template="res/compo/form-dialog#form"` operator to identify template and its editable area.
+Content components use short notation `wood:template="res/compo/form-dialog#form"` to identify template and its editable region.

 ![](dialogs-hierarchy.svg)

 To customize dialog caption and submit button label there are `wood:param` operators.
 For example, on user creation dialog it is `wood:param="caption:CREATE USER;btn:Create"`.
 Parameters names need to match those declared on template: `@param\caption`, respective `@param\btn`.
 For other two dialogs parameters handling is similar.